| | Inspire

 and lakes full of hungry fish.
 They met regularly to discuss the call to fish,

 and the thrill of catching fish.
 They got excited about fishing!!
-Someone

 suggested that they needed a philosophy of fishing, so they carefully defined